jdmccaffrey/tsne-csharp/README.md

     string ofn = @"C:\VSM\TSNE\Data\penguin_reduced.txt";
     TSNE.MatSave(reduced, ofn, ',', 2); // comma delim,  2 decimals

 The maxIter and perplexity parameter values must be determined by trial and error.
-A weakness of t-SNE is that the technique is extremely sensitive to these values, and tuning t-SNE can require quite a bit of time.
+A minor weakness of t-SNE is that the technique is often very sensitive to these values, and so tuning t-SNE can require quite a bit of time.

 The demo program produces reduced data that looks like: